Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Experiment

 \subsection{Experiment Setup}

 \textbf{Implementation.} The proposed method is implemented by Pytorch \cite{paszke2019pytorch}.
-We describe the generator and discriminator architectures in the supplementary material.
+We describe the implementation details in the supplementary material.
 Adaptive discriminator augmentation \cite{karras2020training} is adopted to prevent overfitting.
-The learning rate and batch size are set to be $1*10^{-4}$ and 1.
-Adam optimizer \cite{kingma2014adam} is adopted to optimize both networks, Training stops at 500000 step or on convergency.
+The learning rate and batch size are set to be $1\times10^{-4}$ and 1.
+Adam optimizer \cite{kingma2014adam} is adopted to optimize both networks.
+Training stops at 300000 step or on convergency.

-\textbf{Hyper-Parameters.} $\lambda_1$, $\lambda_2$ and $\lambda_3$ are set to be 1, 1, and 10 respectively.
-Further discussion of hyper-parameters is included in the supplementary material.

-\textbf{Dataset.} We train the stylization network on 4 different styles.
-The face area of images are cropped out and resized to 256*256 resolution for all datasets.
-For the portrait data, we collect 10000 images from the FFHQ dataset \cite{karras2019style}.
-For the oil paint style, we collect 300 facial images from the Wikiart dataset \cite{nichol2016painter}.
-For the animation style, the water color style and the ink paint style, we collect 820 images, 64 images and 34 images respectively.
-All datasets will be made publicly available to facilitate further studies.
+\textbf{Dataset.} We train the stylization network on 4 different styles and 2 different resolutions.
+We cropped out the facial regions of style samples and resized them to $256\times256$ and $512\times512$ resolutions respectively.
+For the portrait data, we collect 10000 images from the FFHQ dataset \cite{karras2019style} and resize to different resolutions.
+For the \textbf{oil paint} style, we collect 300 facial images from the Wikiart dataset \cite{nichol2016painter}.
+For the \textbf{animation} style, the \textbf{water color} style and the \textbf{ink paint style}, we collect 800 images, 64 images and 34 images respectively.
+To obtain the facial landmarks, we employ an industry level facial landmark detector to extract 228 facial landmarks, and select 28 landmarks for TPS warping.
+We further crop the eyes, nose and mouth regions based on the landmarks as the input of auxiliary discriminators for local stylization.
+The size of crop regions are $64\times64$ for $256\times256$ images and $128\times128$ for $512\times512$ images.
+The examples of dataset are illustrated in Figure \mbox{\ref{fig:dataset}}.
+All datasets together with landmarks and facial region coordinates will be made publicly available to facilitate further studies.

-\textbf{Evaluation Metrics.} In the qualitative comparison, we show the results of our proposed method and four previous methods with qualitative analysis.
-In quantitative evaluation, we adopt Art-FID \cite{wright2022artfid} as the criterion, which represents the distance between the portrait distribution and the style distribution.
-In the user study, we invite 30 participates to select the best stylization results from 64 sets of images, among the results of our method and previous methods.
+\textbf{Evaluation Metrics.} In qualitative comparison, we show the results of our proposed method and previous methods with qualitative analysis.
+In quantitative evaluation, we use both FID \mbox{\cite{heusel2017gans}} and \mbox{Art-FID \cite{wright2022artfid}} as the criterion for quantitative evaluation.
+FID is a criterion designed to quantitatively evaluate the performance of generative models by measuring the distance of distribution.
+An image classification network \mbox{\cite{szegedy2016rethinking}} is trained on a large-scale artwork dataset and used to extract high-level features of images to calculate the distance between two distributions.
+Consequently, lower FID scores and Art-FID scores represent better performance.
+We denote content images as $X_c$, style images as $X_s$ and stylized images as $X_g$, FID calculation is formulated as: